ageurtse/ESP-Home-SO-counter-with-persistant-memory-module/README.md

 I'm still working on a test setup, next step is to develop a need 4 wat SO circuit and PCB so one could rebuild.

+I found a realy big bug in the hardware, the fourth SO input can't be working, becaus off pulling down the TX inpunt on the ESP8266.
+When pulling this one down at boot, the device won't boot.

 ## Description about the FRAM module.